Finding a job these days is harder than ever. There are fewer positions available, and there are many more applicants for each position.

 Many individuals might think Times New Roman at size 10 is good enough.
 This font can be ideal, but there will be so many others using it, and you won’t get noticed.

-When you use the best font for resume writing, you can stand out and catch the attention of a hiring manager.
+When you use the best font for resume writing, you can stand out and catch a hiring manager’s attention.

 Best Resume Fonts to Use